gema-arta/heiwa/docs/poc/4-Final_System.md

 # Build.
 time { make; }

-# Install and move the misplaced binary to correct place.
+# Install and move the misplaced binary into correct place.
 time {
     make MKDIR_P="install -d" install
     for B in e2fsck mke2fs {mkfs,fsck}.ext*; do